 By this author

 About the Author

-Nick Coleman was Music Editor of Time Out magazine for seven years, Arts and Features Editors at the Independent and the Independent on Sunday.
+Nick Coleman was Music Editor of Time Out magazine for seven years, and was Arts and Features Editors at the Independent and the Independent on Sunday.
 He is the author of The Train in the Night, which was shortlisted for the 2012 Wellcome Book Prize.
-He lives in Hackney with his wife and two children.
+He lives in London with his wife and two children.